OtavioCampagnoli/calculator-project/README.md

 - [X] Improved error handling and user input validation.

+- [X] Fix to use for mobile devices.

 ### Additional Features to Consider

 - [ ] Implementation of shortcut keys for common actions.